 - Engage with Them: When your child asks you to play, try your best to really be there.
 If you are playing with your child, but your mind is focused elsewhere, your child will think that you have lost interest, which will in turn make them feel that they are not important.
 Ask Dr. Sears states, "What may seem like a meaningless activity to you, means a lot to your baby.”
 So set aside some time with them and make sure you are really present.

-At Jonas Paul Eyewear, we are constantly encouraging confidence among children - especially through eyewear.
+At Jonas Paul Eyewear, we are constantly encouraging parents to be building self esteem in children - especially through eyewear.
 Growing up and becoming confident is already a hard enough task to take on, wearing glasses that increase our self-esteem shouldn’t be.
 Through our company, we hope to inspire confidence each & everyday through each pair of glasses a child places on their perfect face.

 -the Jonas Paul Eyewear team